argilla-io/distilabel/docs/sections/how_to_guides/advanced/structured_generation.md

 ## Instructor

-For other LLM providers behinds APIs, there's no direct way of accessing the internal logit processor like `outlines` does, but thanks to [`instructor`](https://python.useinstructor.com/) we can generate structured output from LLM providers based on `pydantic.BaseModel` objects.
+For other LLM providers behind APIs, there's no direct way of accessing the internal logit processor like `outlines` does, but thanks to [`instructor`](https://python.useinstructor.com/) we can generate structured output from LLM providers based on `pydantic.BaseModel` objects.
 We have integrated `instructor` to deal with the [`AsyncLLM`][distilabel.llms.AsyncLLM].

 !!!
 Note
     For `instructor` integration to work you may need to install the corresponding dependencies: